-Drugs & Medications - Versed Oral
+Drugs & Medications - Versed oral

 Versed oral Warnings

-Midazolam has infrequently caused very serious breathing problems (e.g., rapid/slow/shallow breathing, trouble breathing), especially if used with other medications that cause drowsiness (e.g., narcotic pain medications such as morphine).
+Midazolam has rarely caused very serious breathing problems (e.g., rapid/slow/shallow breathing, trouble breathing), especially if used with other medications that cause drowsiness (e.g., narcotic pain medications such as morphine).
 This medication should be used only in a hospital or medical office under the care of a health professional.

 Versed oral Uses

 This medication is used in children before a procedure or anesthesia to cause drowsiness, decrease anxiety, and cause forgetfulness of the surgery or procedure.
 It should be used while the child is under the care of a health professional.
 It is not for home or long-term use.